Tap to open menu

 Keep practising

-The skills have been referred to regularly in subject lessons (e.g. in Drama lessons, during the English Day,...) using the language of the Framework, and supported by activities.
+The skills have been referred to regularly in subject lessons (e.g. in Drama lessons, during the English Day) using the language of the Framework, and supported by activities.
 The way this is done depends on each teacher and each subject.
-We’ve covered: Listening, Speaking, Leadership, as well as Problem Solving.
-Some activities from the Hub resources were used.
+So far, we have covered listening, speaking, leadership, as well as Problem Solving.

 Bring it to life

-Though there is a desire to apply essential skills to the wider world, this principle wasn’t a focus for us this year given the difficulties COVID-19 restrictions created.
-We did however run projects for the students to express themselves and work together, as well as Fun Days and Bazaars.
+Throughout the year, we ran projects for the students to bring the skills to life, express themselves and work together, as well as Fun Days and Bazaars.
 The participation of the students was good as they felt what has been learnt inside the school can be applied in their life.
 This has motivated them a lot.

 What's next

-There are four next steps we would like to focus on going forward.
-This includes introducing the skills to Early Year Foundation Stage, incorporating the skills into after school clubs and wider community engagements, rewarding essential skills in award assemblies and writing essential skills into the curriculum policy.
+There are a few areas that we would like to focus on going forward.
+We would like to introduce the skills to Early Year Foundation Stage and incorporate the skills into after school clubs and wider community engagements.
+We would also like to reward essential skills in award assemblies and focus on writing essential skills into the curriculum policy.

 Egypt